-Up to 85 percent of moms-to-be suffer from nausea and vomiting, and not just in the morning.
-While it's not clear exactly what causes it, it's believed that the pregnancy hormone human chorionic gonadotropin may be to blame: The more of it in your system, the more nauseated you'll be.
-And that's not necessarily a bad thing -- some experts think that the queasier you are, the less likely you are to miscarry or deliver prematurely.
+Common among first trimester symptoms, nausea and vomiting affect up to 85 percent of moms-to-be, and not just in the morning.
+While it's not clear exactly what causes morning sickness, it's believed that the pregnancy hormone human chorionic gonadotropin may be to blame: The more of it in your system, the more nauseated you'll be.
+And that's not necessarily a bad thing—some experts think that the queasier you are, the less likely you are to miscarry or deliver prematurely.

-Ways to minimize the symptoms of morning sickness until they disappear sometime in the second trimester:
+Here are some ways to minimize the symptoms of morning sickness until they disappear:

 Food cravings and aversions

-A hankering for certain foods or an intense dislike of others are often linked to morning sickness.
-These cravings and aversions can be unpredictable, but up to 80 percent of pregnant women report cravings and up to 85 percent say they're being repelled by certain foods.
+A hankering for certain foods or an intense dislike of others is often linked to morning sickness.
+These cravings and aversions can be unpredictable, but up to 80 percent of pregnant women report cravings, and up to 85 percent say they're repelled by certain foods.
 Should you give in to your desires or shun the foods you loathe?
 It depends.
 If the craving is healthy and you're not scarfing down bags of chips or pints of ice cream, then you can indulge.
 A good rule: Limit your treats to one 75-to-100-calorie serving per day.
-For food aversions, try substituting other foods for the ones you can't stomach:
+For food aversions, try substituting these foods for the ones you can't stomach:

-- If you can't drink milk, substitute low-fat cheese, cottage cheese, or yogurt.
-And try sneaking milk into sauces, soups, oatmeal, or pancakes.
+- If you can't drink milk, substitute low-fat cheese, cottage cheese or yogurt.
+Try sneaking milk into sauces, soups, oatmeal or pancakes.

-- If meat turns you off, try beans.
-Or hide beef, chicken, or turkey in sauces, soups, or stews.
+- If meat turns you off, try beans, or hide beef, chicken or turkey in sauces, soups and stews.

 Many women report having a sharper sense of smell during pregnancy.
 One theory: It helps you stay away from foods that have a high bacteria content or natural toxins, which could harm the fetus during this crucial period of development.
 This bionic sense of smell usually abates as the months go on.